 Meanwhile, the association budged from its demands of a near-17 percent salary increase equal to one recently given to top administrators in two years.

 The union is now seeking an 8.08 percent increase for this school yearand a 4 percent increase next school year.
-Their offer also includes a cost of living adjustment, which equates to 16.12
+Their offer also includes a cost of living adjustment, which equates to 16.12 percent over two years.

 Hayward Unified can either come to terms with the union or make its final offer.
 Vigil said the district will discuss the offers with the board of education within the next 10 days.